 It is unclear how their letters came to be preserved and published, but their story has remained legendary.
 After their deaths, their bones were moved multiple times to be placed together.
 A statue of Abelard was even placed among the statues carved into the exterior of the Louvre.

-In 1817 they were reburied in Père Lachaise cemetery in Paris, having considerably contributed to the popularity of that cemetery.
+In 1817 they were reburied in Père Lachaise cemetery in the 20th arrondissement of Paris, having considerably contributed to the popularity of that cemetery.
 By tradition, lovers or lovelorn singletons leave letters at the crypt even today, in tribute or in hope of finding true love.